RoyCurtis/SleepCharter/README.md

 * Using JS to manually scale the sleep bars is not ideal.
 I've tried my best to use CSS for this purpose (e.g. percentages, relative positioning) but I couldn't figure it out.
-* Sleep bar (re)sizing is very slow on Firefox; probably due to flexbox use

 [1]: http://i.imgur.com/f4Vmla7.png
 [2]: http://i.imgur.com/gWCZpfT.png